 Note: Suggestions regarding the selection of a 95% UCL are provided to help the user to select the most appropriate 95% UCL.
 These recommendations are based upon the results of the simulation studies summarized in Singh, Maichle, and Lee (2006).

-From File

-L:\C666_KoppersPR_KoppersPond\Data\HHRA_ProUCLCalcs\ProUCL_Files\Gamefish.wst
+For additional insight, the user may want to consult a statistician.

+From File L:\C666_KoppersPR_KoppersPond\Data\HHRA_ProUCLCalcs\ProUCL_Files\Gamefish.wst Full Precision OFF Confidence Coefficient 95% of Bootstrap Operations 2000